StefanNedelchev/barcode-detector-polyfill/README.md

 The ZXing reader detects only a single barcode from the image source.
 Because of that, you can never have more than 1 barcode result.

 Barcode results from ZXing don't always include 4 corner points.
-For example, for 1-dimensional barcodes it returns only 2 points so you end up with coordinates for a line rather than a quadrangle.
+For example, for 1-dimensional barcodes it returns only 2 points, so you end up with coordinates for a line rather than a quadrangle.
 This might be an issue if you want to use these coordinates in your app to draw an outline of the detected barcode on a canvas.

 ### Reliability